 HISTORY: Source: L. 63: p.
 730, § 4.
 C.R.S.
-1963: § 99-2-7.L.
-89: Entire section R&RE, p.
+1963: § 99-2-7.
+L. 89: Entire section R&RE, p.
 1267, § 1, effective April 23.

 - 29-5-112.
-Dog interactions with local law enforcement officers training to be provided by local law enforcement agencies policies and procedures scope task force creation composition immunity definitions short title legislative declaration. - (1) Short title.
+Dog interactions with local law enforcement officers training to be provided by local law enforcement agencies policies and procedures scope task force creation composition immunity short title legislative declaration definitions - (1) Short title.
 This section shall be known and may be cited as the "Dog Protection Act". - (2) Legislative declaration.
 The general assembly finds, determines, and declares that it is the policy of this state to prevent, whenever possible, the shooting of dogs by local law enforcement officers in the course of performing their official duties.
-It is therefore the intent of the general assembly in adopting this section to: - (a) Require training for officers of local law enforcement agencies on differentiating between canine behaviors that indicate imminent danger of attack to persons and benign behaviors commonly exhibited by dogs, such as barking, that do not suggest or pose imminent danger of attack; - (b) Require local law enforcement agencies in the state to adopt policies and procedures for use of lethal and nonlethal force against dogs, which policies and procedures must: - (I) Emphasize alternative methods that may be employed when dogs are encountered; and - (II) Allow a dog owner or animal control officer, whenever the owner or an animal control officer is present and it is feasible, the opportunity to control or remove a dog from the immediate area in order to permit a local law enforcement officer to discharge his or her duties. - (3) Definitions.
-As used in this section: - (a) "Dog" means any canine animal owned for domestic, companionship, service, therapeutic, assistance, sporting, working, ranching, or shepherding purposes. - (b) "Dog owner" means a person owning, possessing, harboring, keeping, having guardianship of, having financial or property interest in, or having control or custody of, a dog.
+It is therefore the intent of the general assembly to: - (a) Require training for officers of local law enforcement agencies on differentiating between canine behaviors that indicate imminent danger of attack to persons and benign behaviors commonly exhibited by dogs, such as barking, that do not suggest or pose imminent danger of attack; - (b) Require local law enforcement agencies in the state to adopt policies and procedures for use of lethal and nonlethal force against dogs, which policies and procedures must: - (I) Emphasize alternative methods that may be employed when dogs are encountered; and - (II) Allow a dog owner or animal control officer, whenever the owner or an animal control officer is present and it is feasible, the opportunity to control or remove a dog from the immediate area in order to permit a local law enforcement officer to discharge his or her duties;